- Price: £55

 - Topics: Smallholding

 An informal but comprehensive introduction to beekeeping, including a brief history of the honeybee and similar insects, and their use in the garden and agriculture.
 Course participants will gain an understanding of the bee’s lifestyle, individual duties and contribution to the colony’s life and development.
-You will learn how to identify the queen, worker and male drone bee before selecting equipment and suitable locations for hives.
+You will learn how to identify the Queen, worker and male drone bee before selecting equipment and suitable locations for hives.
 General handling and manipulation of bee colonies will be covered, together with honey production, extracting, processing and marketing.
-Acton Scott has its own bee hives and, if possible, access will be available under instruction – all protective clothing will be supplied, just bring a pair of wellies.
+The course is mainly theory based with a look at the farm’s hives, weather permitting.

 Tutor: Brian Goodwin

 Brian is President of the Shropshire Beekeepers Association, a lifelong beekeeper and lecturer.